gauntface/web-push-book/content/subscribing-a-user.md

 ## What is a PushSubscription?

-We call `subscribe()`, pass in some options, and in return we get a promise that resolves to a `PushSubscription` resulting in some code like so:
+We call `subscribe()`, pass in some options, and in return, we get a promise that resolves to a `PushSubscription` resulting in some code like so:

 ```js
 {{< inline-file "demos/node-server/frontend/app.js" "subscribe-user" >}}
 ```

-The `PushSubscription` object contains all the required information needed to send a push messages to that user.
+The `PushSubscription` object contains all the required information needed to send a push message to that user.
 If you print out the contents using `JSON.stringify()`, you'll see the following:

 ```json
 {